mkeithX/mkeithx.github.io/README.md

 For detailed installation instructions, please visit the [Docusaurus Installation Guide](https://docusaurus.io/docs/installation).

 ### Seach Indexing
-The search functionality powered by [Algolia DocSearch](https://docsearch.algolia.com) through custom crawlers configuration.
+The search functionality powered by [Algolia DocSearch](https://docsearch.algolia.com) using custom crawlers configuration.

-> [!NOTE]
+> [!IMPORTANT]
-> This project is continuously being updated, so some functionalities may not always work as expected.
+> This project is constantly updating and some functionalities may or may not work for you.

 ## Contributing
 While the project is publicly available and contributions are welcome, we highly encourage future contributors to join **Kitiplex**!
 Joining us gets you: